paritytech/reed-solomon-novelpoly/README.md

 ```

 runs a test case with 10 MB of randomly sampled data which is the recommended way to retrieve a `flamegraph` via `cargo flamegraph` (`cargo install flamegraph` to install).

+## fuzzing

+Currently `honggfuzz` is used.

+To build that a `clang` based toolchain is required.

+Install `cargo install honggfuzz` and run with

+Run the fuzzer with `cargo hfuzz run fuzzit`.